DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2021-06-03-placement-schools-and-training-centres.md

 We reverted these changes because the data was unreliable and providers behave differently.

-We can’t make improvements to Find until we have more accurate location data and can give providers the flexibility they want.
+We cannot make improvements to Find until we have more accurate location data and can give providers the flexibility they want.

 ## What location data can providers give us?